 How to request student records or transcripts

 Find out about bus eligibility, bus routes and metro cards on the DOE's website.
 You can also check out the Transportation Overview which has a brief insight on current updates.
 Open Monday–Friday, 5:30 am to 7:30 pm; (718) 392-8855 as well as OPT 'Create a ticket' to get more support.

-The New York City Department of Education Office of School Food provides menus and applications for free and reduced-price meals.
+The New York City Department of Education Office of School Food and Nutrition Services provides menus and applications for free and reduced-price meals.
 For questions or comments, email [email protected].

 Each district has a superintendent, family support coordinator, family leadership coordinator and elected members of a Community Education Council (CEC) who are there to answer questions and address parent concerns.